 Units and calories in Irish cream liqueur

-You might be surprised to hear that one 50ml glass of Irish cream liqueur contains 175 calories – about the same as small mince pie.
-This would take you 18 minutes of running to burn off.
+A 50ml glass of Irish cream liqueur contain 153 calories – about the same as a large chocolate biscuit.
+This would take you about 15 minutes of running to burn off.

 Irish cream liqueur is often automatically sold as a double (50ml) measure in pubs and restaurants (0.8 units).
 To reduce your units, you could ask for a single serving (0.4 units), and double up on ice.